Navigate inheritance hierarchy with gutter marks

 The class implements an interface and inherits from a base class, or the member overrides a virtual or abstract member, which implements an interface member; you can navigate to the overridden and implemented types or members.

-You can hover the mouse to see the quick summary and click icons to navigate.
+You can hover over it to see the quick summary and click icons to navigate.
 If there is a single base or inherited symbol, ReSharper will navigate directly to that symbol; if there are multiple results, you will be able to choose the target from the list.
-If you want to see the list even if there is only one target, clear the Go to Base/Inheritor: if there is only one result, navigate without displaying the list checkbox on the page of ReSharper options (Alt+R, O).
+If you want to see the list even if there is only one target, clear the Go to Base/Inheritor: if there is only one result, navigate without displaying the list checkbox on the page of ReSharper options ( Alt+R, O ).

 Go to Base Symbols Control+U to navigate to base types or members.